How to Grow Strawberry Plants: The Complete Guide

 Planting Strawberries in Containers

 Potted strawberries are easy to get right.
 They go in at the same depth as the potting mix in the container, but for bare-rooted plants, make sure you don’t go too deep or too shallow.
 If too deep, the plant may struggle and could potentially rot away.
-If too shallow, it will rock about and dry out really easily, creating a weak and brittle plant.
+If it is too shallow, it will rock about and dry out really easily, creating a weak and brittle plant.
 You want the crown of the plant where the stems of the leaves emerge to be ever so slightly proud of the soil surface.
 Learn more about growing strawberries in pots.

 Watch this video to see how to plant strawberries in garden beds or containers.